-Episodes out of the 10-year Peruvian presidency of Alberto Fujimori have been adapted in various forms of fiction -- including John Malkovich’s film “The Dancer Upstairs” and Ann Patchett’s novel “Bel Canto.”
+Episodes out of the 10-year Peruvian presidency of Alberto Fujimori have been adapted in various forms of fiction — including John Malkovich’s film “The Dancer Upstairs” and Ann Patchett’s novel “Bel Canto.”
 But as documaker Ellen Perry seems keenly aware, there is really no need to embellish the Fujimori story, which has enough unlikely melodrama for six Italian operas.
 Pic can look to a healthy life internationally wherever political docus are welcome, on the tube and in possible limited theatrical situations.

 Employing what is often graphic and bloody archival footage, satisfying sound bites from Peruvian intellectuals and journalists and a revealing interview with Fujimori himself, Perry creates a smart, insightful and revelatory portrait of one of late 20th century’s more enigmatic world leaders.
 The first person of Asian descent to become head of a non-Asian nation, Fujimori, the child of immigrants, was an academic and university president when he scored a surprise victory over novelist Mario Vargas Lhosa to win Peru’s highest office in 1990.

 Nicknamed El Chino (“the Chinese”), Fujimori may actually have benefited from being ethnically Japanese.
 Peru is populated predominantly by Native Americans and many harbor an historical distrust of their Spanish-descended countrymen.